-It looks like you are logging in from another country, Please select the right country from the list below.
+Looks like you are logging in from a location outside India.
+Please select suitable option from the list below.

 You will pay in USD